 Common Name: Scrub balm, Lake Placid scrub mint, scrub mint, Lloyd’s mint

-Distribution: Scrub balm is federally and state listed as endangered and is endemic to the Lake Wales Ridge in south-central Florida.
-All populations are found on the southern Lake Wales Ridge from about Lake Placid southward (this taxon has also been described as D. frutescens Shinners subspecies frutescens).
-The closely related D. modesta (Huck) Huck; blushing scrub balm) includes a few populations are found near Davenport in Polk County on the Lake Wales Ridge (formerly known as D. frutescens subspecies modesta Huck).
+Distribution: Dicerandra frutescens is federally and state listed as endangered and is endemic to the Lake Wales Ridge in south-central Florida.
+All known populations are found on the southern Lake Wales Ridge from Lake Placid southward in Highlands County.
+The closely related D. modesta (Huck).

-Habitats: Scrub balm is found almost exclusively on well-drained yellow sands, in Florida scrub.
+Habitats: Scrub balm is found almost exclusively on well-drained, xeric yellow sands, in Florida scrub.
 Populations occur in scrub dominated by oaks, especially myrtle oak.
 Some areas have abundant scrub hickory or sand pine.
-This species is not generally found in sandhill vegetation.
 Scrub balm also grows well in disturbed areas on appropriate soils, including roadsides, firelane edges, and power-line right-of-ways.
 Studies of its microhabitat preferences confirm that it is a specialist for gaps in Florida scrub dominated by evergreen, xeromorphic oaks.
 Microsite occupancy decreases with litter depth, litter cover, and shade.
+This species is not generally found in sandhill vegetation

-Life History: Scrub balm is a short-lived perennial shrub, to about 0.5 m tall.
-Plants older than 8 years are very uncommon, based on our long-term demography data.
-The plants are branched at the base from a single taproot.
-Plants are generally killed by fire, although patchy fires allow survival of individual plants.
+Life History: Scrub balm is a perennial shrub, growing to approximately 0.5 m tall.
+They branch at the base and originate from a single large taproot.
+Based on long term demography data, plants that live longer than eight years are rare.
+While plants are generally killed by fire, patchy and incomplete fires occasionally allow the survival of plants.
 Population recovery from complete fires is exclusively via dormant seeds in a persistent soil seed bank.
-Seed dispersal is very limited, and patches of postfire plants are generally in the same locations as the prefire population.
+Dispersal is limited, causing postfire recruitment is in the same general locations as the prefire population.

 Phenology: Seeds typically germinate in the winter.
 Plants flower in September and October, and form fruits later in the fall.
 Seeds and fruit disperse (very locally) in the fall and winter.
 The basal parts of the plants are perennial and maintain leaves year-round.
 During the summer and fall, annual shoots with leaves are produced.
 Flowers and fruits appear on these shoots.
 The annual shoots die back each winter.